esobando/test1/ReadMe.md

 	-Values folder

 3. What is the difference between SP and DP?
+	- Sp: It's scaled by the user's preference.
+It is recommended you use this unit when specifiying font sizes.

 4. How can you support multiple languages in your app?
 Explain step by step process.
+	-Changing the process in the resource folder and typing the string in the what ever language you choose

 5. What is the difference between match_parent and wrap_content?
 	-Match: handles the height of the view.
 	-Wrap: handles the width of the view.